-Once it appears likely that you may join our program it is vital that you devote considerable effort to satisfy the administrative requirements with respect to visa and medical registration as a medical practitioner.
+Once it appears likely that you will join our program it is vital that you devote considerable effort to satisfy the administrative requirements with respect to visa and medical registration as a medical practitioner.
 Even if a prospective Fellow achieves the required standard for English language testing at the first attempt, the subsequent administrative steps will take at least 6 months and usually longer.
+It is important to contact The Junior Medical Staff Department in the Medical Workforce Unit (MWU).